-Lady Gaga to appear on 'RuPaul's Drag Race'
+Lady Gaga to appear on 'RuPaul's Drag Race' premiere - amNewYork

 After countless Lady Gaga impressions on “Snatch Game,” and plenty of Gaga-inspired looks spotted on the runway, it’s about time the “Joanne” singer makes her own appearance on the show.

-Logo announced Tuesday that the native New Yorker will be making a jaw-dropping appearance as a judge on the premiere of the ninth season, coming to a TV near you in March.
+Logo announced Tuesday that the native New Yorker will be making a jaw-dropping appearance as a judge on the premiere of the ninth season, coming to a TV near you on March 24 at 8 p.m. on VH1.

 The promo video, posted to Logo’s site on Tuesday, shows Gaga in the “Drag Race” workroom.